WolV151/RFM69_RPi/README.md

 ## This library is currently untested

+## Description

 This is a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to C for raspberry pi.

-## Description

-This is a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to python for raspberry pi.
+Some ideas are included from the python port from https://github.com/etrombly/RFM69.

 ## Hardware setup